 We followed the methodology of Amson et al. (2017a), which involves the use of the BoneJ plugin (Doube et al. 2010) for Fiji.
-In brief, bones were placed in the same standard orientation, ROIs were selected in the centre of the studied epiphyses (to be as large as possible but without including cortical bone), the resulting substack was thresholded (‘Optimise Threshold> Threshold Only’ routine), purified (‘Purify’ routine), and trabecular parameters were measured.
+In brief, bones were first placed in the same standard orientation.
+Then, ROIs were selected in the centre of the studied epiphyses, with the ‘Fit Sphere’ routine of BoneJ (see Amson et al. 2017a: fig. 2 and Additional files 3, 4).
+ROI were selected to be as large as possible but without including cortical bone.
+We used the ‘Orthogonal Views’ routine of Fiji to ascertain that the centre of the ROI was precisely located at the centre to the studied epiphysis along the mediolateral, anteroposterior, and proximodistal directions.
+The resulting substack was then thresholded (‘Optimise Threshold> Threshold Only’ routine) and purified (‘Purify’ routine).
+Finally, trabecular parameters were measured.
 Given the results of Amson et al. (2017a), we focused on the degree of anisotropy (DA), main direction of the trabeculae (MDT), bone volume fraction, BV/TV, connectivity density (Conn.D), trabecular mean thickness (Tb.Th), trabecular mean spacing (Tb.Sp), bone surface area (BS).
-Other trabecular parameters routinely acquired, however, can also be found in Supplementary Online Material (SOM) 1.
+Other trabecular parameters routinely acquired, however, can also be found in SOM 1.

-For some specimens, the lack of contrast between bone and the sedimentary matrix prevented accurate bone segmentation (see Table 1 Thresholding (see above) was successfully performed for the rest of the specimens; some of the latter, however, required manual removal of a few sedimentary particles (using the un-thresholded stack to recognize them).
+For some specimens, the lack of contrast between bone and the sedimentary matrix prevented accurate bone segmentation (see Table 1).
+Thresholding (see above) was successfully performed for the rest of the specimens; some of the latter, however, required manual removal of a few sedimentary particles (using the un-thresholded stack to recognize them).

 The humerus of two specimens of Hapalops showed a slight remnant of epiphyseal line.
 A smaller ROI was hence defined to exclude this line (which would have biased the measurements) by cropping isometrically (in 3D) the substack (custom ImageJ script, SOM 2).
 The cropping coefficient (MNHN.F.SCZ162: 39%; MNHN.F.SCZ164: 72%) was then applied to the whole dataset and trabecular parameters were acquired anew.
 The means of the latter were compared to the initial parameters.
 For the dataset cropped at 72%, differences were found as minor (similar MDT; DA = 3%; BV/TV < 1%; ConnD <1%), while for the dataset cropped at 39%, differences were more important (MDT of opposing direction; DA, 13%; BV/TV = 2%; ConnD, 4%).
-We hence did not analyse further the latter dataset (and excluded MNHN.F.SCZ162 from the analysis of trabecular architecture).
+Exceeding a difference of 5% for at least one parameter value, we did not analyse further the latter dataset (and excluded MNHN.F.SCZ162 from the analysis of trabecular architecture).
 A remnant of epiphyseal line was also observed in Glossotherium robustum MNHN.F.PAM756, but in its case only qualitative observations were made.

 Mid-diaphyseal parameters